TabbyML/interview-questions/README.md

 _Q: I have new ideas, suggestions._

 A: Opening new issue, creating PR.
 We will respond in a timely fashion.
 Thanks in advance.

+# Acknowledgements

+This repo is heavily inspired by https://github.com/bytebase/interview